Extensions

 <root>/

-The host installs a global zi table into the extension Lua state.
-Extensions may either register directly at top level or return a function that receives zi:
+zi installs a global zi table.
+An extension may register at top level or return a function that receives zi.

 return function(zi)